Walls and Fences

 |2515-3||Erosion Protection - Type 2||DWG|

-In the event a fence/wall is constructed without the required city building permits, attached is the process/steps to be taken to bring the fence/wall into compliance with city code, permit and ordinance requirements for the City of Scottsdale Revised Code.
+In the event someone wants to raise the height of an existing masonry wall or a fence/wall is constructed without the required city building permits, the process below outlines the steps to be taken to bring the fence/wall into compliance with city code, permit and ordinance requirements for the City of Scottsdale Revised Code.

 - An Arizona license engineer/architect must submit an assessment of the as-built construction to the city of Scottsdale One Stop Shop, on the first floor of One Civic Center, 7447 E. Indian School Rd.
 The assessment must be sealed by the engineer/architect prior to submittal.
 All applicable plan review and permit fees will be assessed at the standard rate.